 The Differentiating for Inclusion series is designed to narrow the gap between children with SEND and their peers.
 Books in this series offer teachers helpful guidance in identifying both what children can already do and what specific targets they need support to achieve.
 The positive approach of structured, small step targets, together with activities for teaching these, will ensure that all children with SEND make accelerated progress.
 The books are all written by experienced practitioners.

-Target ladders: Working Memory and Auditor Processing , Kate Ruttle, addresses seven key areas of challenge for children with working memory and auditory processing difficulties:
+Target ladders: Working Memory and Auditory Processing by Kate Ruttle, addresses seven key areas of challenge for children with working memory and auditory processing difficulties:

 - Auditory processing and exploring sound